glycoverse/glymotif/tests/testthat/_snaps/has-motif-vectorized.md

       Error in `get_motifs_type()`:
       ! `motifs` must be either 'glycan_graph' objects, a character vector of IUPAC-condensed structure strings, or a character vector of known motif names.

-# missing motifs uses default motifs
+# has_motifs: missing motifs uses default motifs

     Code
       result[1:10]